sfo-project/2D-flow-over-flat-plate-laminar/Docs/Open_Foam/Simulation.md

 ```
 The solution initialization would incept the flow field variables, such as velocity and pressure, based on the defined values by user.
 For the current problem the CFD domain is recommended to be initialize by values of velocity and pressure at the inlet.

 Iteration process for solving the flow field governing equation now shall start till converged solution is obtained.
 In OpenFoam the iteration can initiated by running a command line using the name of the application of choice.
 The name of the application and set marching time steps to solve the flow field governing equations  are set in `controlDict` dictionary file located in `\system folder`.
 For this problem a 10 seconds time interval is set with time steps of 0.005 seconds.
 The outputs will be written every 1 second till either the end of time interval or set tolerances for the residual of field variables are reached.
-The interations can be started by running the command `simpleFoam`.
+The iterations can be started by running the command `simpleFoam`.